minprog/cs50x-1718-1819/practice/30 big-o/big-o.md

 ### Q3

 It is not your goal to optimice Pycelle's code, but to get a better understanding of why it is running slow.
 The code contains several functions `sort`, `mean`, and `average`.
-The `main` function consists of three steps: 1) Compute the deviation of the average for all people of Westors, 2) compute the deviation from the mean, and 3) print the results.
+The `main` function consists of three steps: 1) Compute the deviation from the average for all people of Westors, 2) compute the deviation from the mean, and 3) print the results.

 Write down the worst-case running time (O(N)) for every part of the code: